5 minute read

 This tends to come down to level of detail.
 Using overly aggregated and generalised statistics can be a way of destroying some of our most useful datasets.

-• An example of limited data would be something like a count of loans (including renewals) in a library branch over the course of a year.
+• An example of limited data would be something like a count of loans (including renewals) for a library servce over the course of a year.
 What does it tell us?
 Not very much.

 • An example of useful data could be a dataset of all items being loaned in a year, which branch, which method (self-service/issue desk), whether they were a new issue or renewal, and the date and time.